JohnnyFalcon/products-table/README.md

 # Codibly recruitment project

-This project was created for Codibly for the sake of job recruitment.
+This project was created for recruitment to Codibly.

 ![image](https://user-images.githubusercontent.com/82409487/213100388-255a60ee-deda-4501-84ea-1ad0a80a813a.png)